 Jentadueto (linagliptin / metformin) is a twice-daily pill that is prescribed in the treatment of type 2 diabetes.
-The combination drug works by regulating insulin production while managing blood glucose levels.
-Jentadueto is manufactured by Boehringer Ingelheim and was approved by the FDA in January 2012.
-Recently the diabetes drug has been associated wit a painful autoimmune disorder known as bullous pemphigoid.
+It has been associated with a painful autoimmune disorder known as bullous pemphigoid.

 What Is Jentadueto?

 Jentadueto is a drug used to treat type 2 diabetes.
-It is comprised of two separate medications, linagliptin and metformin; Which it uses to manage insulin production as well as regulation of blood glucose levels.
+It is comprised of two separate medications, linagliptin and metformin; which it uses to manage insulin production as well as regulation of blood glucose levels.
 It is classed as a DPP-4 inhibitor drug.
+The combination drug works by regulating insulin production while managing blood glucose levels.
+Jentadueto is manufactured by Boehringer Ingelheim and was approved by the FDA in January 2012.

 What Is Type 2 Diabetes?

 Type 2 diabetes is a lifelong disease that affects the body’s ability to properly manage blood glucose levels.
 The disease’s main causes are poor diet and lack of exercise.
 Once type 2 diabetes has developed, a person’s body loses its ability to produce enough insulin, a hormone that allows your body to process sugar (glucose) from ingested carbohydrates.

 This lack of natural insulin can cause high blood sugar (hyperglycemia) or low blood sugar (hypoglycemia).
 Type 2 diabetes currently affects over 25 Million people in The USA, while over 80 Million show prediabetic symptoms.
 The sheer numbers of men and women diagnosed with the disease practically ensure that any medication developed to treat it would be incredibly profitable.

 What Is Bullous Pemphigoid?